MalcolmMc23/tryalumo.com/README.md

 -When you're ready to join, click the Get Started button or scroll to the bottom of the page.

--Select a payment plan (don’t worry—you’ll use a discount code for free access!).
+-Select a payment plan (don't worry—you'll use a discount code for free access!).

--You’ll be redirected to our community page where you will create an account and, during checkout, use the code "Ducks" for 100% off.
+-You'll be redirected to our community page where you will create an account and, during checkout, use the code "Ducks" for 100% off.

 Community:
 -Once logged in, familiarize yourself with the platform.